A coupled guiding center-Boris particle pusher for magnetized plasmas in compact-object magnetospheres: Equations of motion and numerical methods for charged particles in electromagnetic fields

-with $\textbf{w}_E=c\vecE\times\vecB/(E^2+B^2)$.
-This velocity is chosen such that in the frame moving with $\vecv_E$, $\vecE$ is parallel to $\vecB$\footnote{When $\vecE\cdot\vecB=0$, this expression reduces to a familiar drift velocity with magnitude $v_E=c E/B$ (if $E<B$) or $v_E=c B/E$ (if $E>B$), which corresponds to vanishing electric (if $E<B$) or magnetic (if $E>B$) field in the frame moving with $\vecv_E$.}.
-In the nonrelativistic limit $E\ll B$ we retrieve $\vecv_E=c\vecE\times\vecB/B^2$, the usual $\vecE\times\vecB$ velocity.
-The magnetic moment $\mu$ is an adiabatic invariant of the motion (to first order) in the GCA equations.
+While the parallel component $\upar$ is directly evolved in time, the gyration component $\uperpg$ is instead determined by the evolution of the magnetic moment $\mu=m \uperpg^2/(2B\kappa)$, which is an adiabatic invariant of the motion (to first order) in the GCA equations.
 The validity of the GCA relies (among others) on the assumption that the particle gyro-radius $\rho_C=mc\uperpg/(|q|B)$ is much smaller than the length scales characterizing spatial variations of the electromagnetic fields.
 Therefore, numerical methods based on the GCA require careful checks on the validity of this assumption, which may be violated when particles experience strong acceleration (e.g.,\ in reconnection regions, around X-points, where $E>B$) in the direction perpendicular to $\vecB$, resulting in non-negligible gyro-motion.

 The GCA equations are derived by means of an expansion of the \hyperref[eq:dxdt]{SREOM} system in powers of $\rho_C/L$ (where $L$ is the characteristic length scale of variation of electromagnetic fields), resulting in drift terms (perpendicular to magnetic field lines) proportional to spatial and temporal variations of $E$ and $B$ (\citealt{vandervoort1960,northrop1961,northrop1963}).
-In the expansion, the $\vecv_E$ drift represents the only zeroth-order term; if $E\ll B$ and temporal derivatives of the electromagnetic fields are neglected (under the assumption that particle dynamics takes place on much faster time scales than the electromagnetic field evolution), two additional first-order terms arise, namely the curvature and $\nabla B$ drifts.
+In the expansion, $\vecuperp$ is split into several components of which the $\vecv_E$ drift represents the only zeroth-order term; if $E\ll B$ and temporal derivatives of the electromagnetic fields are neglected (under the assumption that particle dynamics takes place on much faster time scales than the electromagnetic field evolution), two additional first-order terms arise, namely the curvature and $\nabla B$ drifts.
 The curvature drift is given by

 and it can be shown that the relative magnitude of $\vecv_c$ and $\vecv_E$ is

 where $\rho_{C}=mc\Gamma/(|q|B)$ is the typical gyro-radius of particles traveling with Lorentz factor $\Gamma$.
 It can be seen that, as the particle magnetization (parametrized by $L/\rho_{C}$) increases, the curvature drift becomes progressively less important than the $\vecE\times\vecB$ drift, which instead does not scale with $\rho_{C}$.
 Similarly, in the evolution equation for $\upar$ the expansion introduces zeroth-order terms (given by parallel electric fields) and first-order curvature acceleration terms.
 Again, the relative magnitude of these terms scales such that, for large magnetizations, the effects of curvature are negligible.